Dr Guthrie's List D Schools, Edinburgh.

 You basically tried to find a jacket and trousers that would fit.

-Some Sundays you would be marched to church
+Some Sundays you would be marched to church.

-and either your jacket was too big, or too small,
+And either your jacket was too big, or too small,

-or your trousers were too long, or too short.
+Or your trousers were too long, or too short.

 We weren't allowed to wear our own clothes to church,

-we had to wear what was provided.
+We had to wear what was provided.

 It was embarrassing to walk the streets of Edinburgh in 1970 dressed like that,

-we were really ragged.
+We were really ragged.

-The suits were made of the worst material, I've ever had the misfortune to wear.
+The suits were made of the worst material I've ever had the misfortune to wear.

 We stood out like sore thumbs,

-in the embarrassing Sunday suits, they gave us.
+In the embarrassing Sunday suits they gave us.

 _________________________________________________________________________

-One day in winter, all the boys in my dormitory were marched down to the shower block and a black disinfectant, was poured into the bottom of the shower.
+One day in winter, all the boys in my dormitory were marched down to the shower block and a black disinfectant was poured into the bottom of the shower.

 The shower tray was plugged.